-Our major current research grants include a Technology Strategy Board project on modeling of power plant alloys to improve their high temperature capabilities, which is led by Prof Helen Atkinson and Dr Simon Gill; a consortium for an European Framework (FP7) project on Modelling of Interface Evolution in Advanced Welding (MintWeld) which is led by Dr Hong Dong; a Jaguar funded project on investigating the mechanical properties and failure mechanisms of coated components for use in the automotive valve-train which is led by Prof Sarah Hainsworth; and an EPSRC grant on Modelling Constrained Sintering and Cracking jointly with Universities of Surrey and Crainfield, which is led by Prof Jingzhe Pan.
+Our major research grants include a Technology Strategy Board project on modeling of power plant alloys to improve their high temperature capabilities, which is led by Prof Helen Atkinson with Prof Sarah Hainsworth and Dr Simon Gill; a consortium for an European Framework (FP7) project on Modelling of Interface Evolution in Advanced Welding (MintWeld) which is led by Prof Hongbiao Dong; a Jaguar funded project on investigating the mechanical properties and failure mechanisms of coated components for use in the automotive valve-train which is led by Prof Sarah Hainsworth; and an EPSRC grant on Modelling Constrained Sintering and Cracking jointly with Universities of Surrey and Cranfield, which is led by Prof Jingzhe Pan.

 We welcome students to study for MPhil and PhD degrees, and also Visiting Scholars.
 If you are interested in the research area of one of the academics please approach them (MoM group members) directly to discuss possibilities or alternatively approach the Head of Group.
 When we have funded PhD vacancies, they are advertised on jobs.ac.uk.
 Vacancies for postdoctoral research assistants would also be advertised on jobs.ac.uk and on the University Job Vacancies website.